 Establishment of the Internment Camp

 After the fall of Barcelona in January 1939 during the Spanish Civil War, more than half a million Republican refugees fled Spain.
 Many of them swarmed over the Pyrénées into France.
 The authorities set up six camps to accommodate them, one of which was at Septfonds, le Camp de Judes.
 They requisitioned a 50-hectare site, formerly sheep pasture, which they surrounded with barbed-wire fences and watchtowers.
-In mid-March 1939, around 16,000 Spaniards crammed into 45 wooden huts roofed with corrugated iron.
-Around 50 Spaniards were already living in Septfonds, part of the first wave of refugees who arrived in 1936.
+In mid-March 1939, around 16,000 Spanish refugees crammed into 45 wooden huts roofed with corrugated iron.
+Around 50 Spanish people were already living in Septfonds, part of the first wave of refugees who arrived in 1936.

 The living conditions in the camp were cramped, unsanitary and primitive.
 Eighty-one internees died in 1939-40, many of them young men.
 Most died of typhoid, bronchial pneumonia or tuberculosis, which they might have already had but which was aggravated by the conditions.
 The Spanish Cemetery was established outside the village but it’s not clear if those 81 were the only ones who died during that period.
 It seems unlikely.

-Despite the grim conditions, the Spaniards managed to establish a thriving social, cultural and artistic community.
+Despite the grim conditions, the refugees managed to establish a thriving social, cultural and artistic community.
 The children went to the local school and the adults worked on the land or in local factories.

 World War II